AWS RDS Aurora

 Aurora Serverless

-• An Aurora Serverless DB cluster automatically starts up, shuts down, and scales capacity up or down based on the application’s needs.
+• An Aurora Serverless v2 DB cluster automatically scales capacity up or down based on the application’s needs, measured in Aurora Capacity Units (ACUs).

 • enables running database in the cloud without managing any database instances.

-• provides a relatively simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.
+• provides a cost-effective option for variable, intermittent, or unpredictable workloads.

 • use cases include